 - 1/2 cup thick cream of caramel or dulce de leche

 - 2 ounces chocolate bar to shave over the top

-- In the bowl of your electric mixer, combine the first 6 dry ingredients.
+In the bowl of your electric mixer, combine the first six dry ingredients.
 Turn the mixer on low to stir.
-Then slowly add in the remaining 5 wet ingredients.
+Then slowly add in the remaining five wet ingredients.
 Turn the mixer off.
 Scrape the bowl.
 Then mix again until smooth.

 - Pour the batter into the prepared pan and bake for 45-55 minutes, until a toothpick inserted into the center comes out clean.
 Allow the cake to rest and cool for at least 20 minutes before flipping.
 Flip the cake onto a wire cooling rack and cool to room temperature before topping.

 Once the cake has cooled, bring the cream to a boil (in the microwave or on the stove).
 Remove from heat and add the chocolate chips.
 Allow them to sit in the hot cream for 5 minutes, then stir to combine.
 Place a piece of wax paper under the wire cooling rack.

-- Use a spoon to drizzle the chocolate ganache over the cake.
+Use a spoon to drizzle the chocolate ganache over the cake.
 Then warm the caramel until just warm enough to drizzle, not hot.
 Drizzle over the cake.
-Use a veggie peeler to shave the chocolate bar over the top of the liquid toppings.
+Use a vegetable peeler to shave the chocolate bar over the top of the liquid toppings.
 Let the toppings set before wrapping the cake.
 You can, however, cut it immediately after topping!